 Children’s brains are going to develop, they’re going to learn and grow up.
 There is no perfect set of possessions or circumstances that will create a perfectly well-balanced, intelligent adult, who is a benefit to society.
 The best things we can give to our children are not things.
-It is love, acceptance and relationships with parents that gives the best opportunity for becoming lovely adults.
+It is love, acceptance, and relationships with parents that give the best opportunity for becoming lovely adults.

 Not everything that I recommend here is going to be the best for all children across the board, simply because each person is different, and all interests are different.
 I’ve had children that love building blocks but won’t play with trains, and children who can play with trains for hours on end and want nothing to do with building blocks.
 That’s ok!
 Remember that you are the parent and you can make the best choices for your children and your family- because you know them best.